 Buddhi’s curriculum in the middle years is based on the Lower Secondary Program from Edexcel, London and is a framework for educational success for students in Years 7 to 9 (grades 6 to 8).
 Buddhi however follows an open plan classroom, and mixed age learning groups are an important aspect of our programme.
-Children of different ages learning together helps balance the social, emotional, and intellectual needs of the children.
-A mixed age class provides an environment where the learning continuum can be managed easily.
-Children move on to higher levels of the curriculum as and when they are ready sometimes even in the middle of the school year.
+Students of different ages learning together helps balance their social, emotional, and intellectual development by providing opportunities to support and extend individual student needs.
+A mixed age class provides an environment where the learning continuum can be maximised and managed naturally.
+Students move on to higher levels of the curriculum as and when they are ready, without the need to calendarize progression.

 - The learning process focuses on building independent learning abilities in children